-From a methodological perspective, my current research focuses on the development of machine learning models and algorithms that both robust and efficient.
+From a methodological perspective, my current research focuses on the development of machine learning models and algorithms that are both robust and efficient.
 The REML Lab studies multiple aspects of robustness including robustness to uncertainty and missing data, as well as multiple aspects of efficiency including data efficiency, computational scalability, and communication efficiency.
 The Lab’s foundations are in probabilistic machine learning.
 Recent research topics include modeling sparse and irregularly sampled time series, methods for learning from scarce time series data data (including domain adaptation, active learning and Bayesian deep learning), and optimizing models for resource-constrained and real-time deployment.
 See the REML Lab web page for details on lab members, current and completed projects and publications.

 My research is informed by multiple real-world application domains and machine learning deployment contexts including clinical and mobile health, embedded systems, and the Internet of Things.
 My lab has been supported by multiple large-scale collaborative research grants including the MD2k Center, the mDOT Center, MassAITC, and the IoBT Collaborative Research Alliance.
 Through these and other projects, my research group collaborates widely with behavioral scientists, health researchers, statisticians, engineers and computer scientists from UMass Amherst and across the country.